Menu Close

 A Shortfall of Gravitas droneship underway – Julia Bergeron (NSF)

-Elon Musk officially showcased the droneship on July 9th, 2021 with a short clip of ASOG running autonomously during a sea trial.
+Elon Musk officially showcased the droneship on July 9th, 2021, tweeting a short clip of ASOG running autonomously during a sea trial.
 A Shortfall of Gravitas arrived at its Florida home port on July 15th, 2021.
+The first mission for ASOG was CRS-23 on August 29th, 2021, which concluded with a successful landing of B1061, close to the center.

-Although a more refined design, ASOG still has very similar components to other droneships including four azimuth thrusters, an Octragrabber robot, Starlink, and other satellite dishes as well as power generators.
+Although a more refined design, ASOG still shares very similar features to other droneships including four azimuth thrusters, an Octagrabber robot, communication dishes, firefighting houses, and electrical/engine power.

-A Shortfall of Gravitas is the only droneship officially confirmed to be capable of self-propelled autonomous sailing over distances, as showcased in a video released by Elon Musk.
-Although shown to be capable of sailing by itself, ASOG is still towed to landing sites by a support vessel and only runs autonomously to maintain its position during landing operations, like OCISLY and JRTI.
+A Shortfall of Gravitas is currently the only droneship officially confirmed to be capable of self-propelled autonomous sailing which was showcased in a video released by Elon Musk.
+Although shown to be capable of this function, ASOG is still currently towed to landing sites by a support vessel and only runs autonomously to maintain its fixed position during landing operations, like OCISLY and JRTI.

 A Shortfall of Gravitas droneship GSE systems.
 Photo by Julia Bergeron (NSF), labels added by space-offshore.com